jaimejim/lecture/src/coaplinks.md

 The **response** below uses the CoAP `code` of 2.05, which means that the operation was successful The payload contains a times series of measurements with the base name `bn` indicating the URN of the device, the base time `bt` when the time series started, the units `bu` and the version used `ver` of `2`.

 After the base values there is the individual measurements containing the field name `n` either current or voltage, the time it was measured `t` , which is negative for historical data before the base measurement.
-Finally
+The SenML output would look like the one below:

 ```json
 RES: 2.05 Content